justin-p/hugo-testing/content/notes/hacking/External/misconfigured-cloud-assets/index.md

 #### Domain Hijacking

-If you see a 404 to *.s3.amazonaws.com you can highjack the site that tries to load this bucket. s3 buckets automticlly get a cname acoridjng to their name, if they are removed but the site till uses them you can create a new bucket under that name, giving you control over the website.
+If you see a 404 to *.s3.amazonaws.com you can highjack the site that tries to load this bucket. s3 buckets automatically get a CNAME according to their name, if they are removed but the site till uses them you can create a new bucket under that name, giving you control over the website.

 ### Related tools